This easy coleslaw salad recipe combines fresh vegetables with a homemade dressing. Make it today for a healthy side dish or to take to a potluck!

 - Continue with the remaining quarters.
 Be careful not to cut your fingers as you get to the end of the wedge, and you may need to finish those with a knife.

-- Honey, if you’re not a fan of honey, you can use maple syrup instead.
+Honey: If you’re not a fan of honey, you can use maple syrup instead.

-- Salt and pepper
+Kosher salt and pepper

 Mix the dressing